-Unless you have a vacuum that is self-cleaning, remove any tangled hairs or threads from the beater bar by using a seam ripper or very small, sharp scissors.
+Cleaning the vacuum head (at the base of the vacuum) involves the removal of any tangled hairs or threads from the beater bar by using a seam ripper or very small, sharp scissors.
 If the brushes look crushed or worn, consider replacing them.

 Wipe down the motor belt with a damp cloth to remove dust.
 If it seems loose or cracked, it is time to replace the belt.

 If your vacuum has a suction hose, it will trap dust inside.
 Clean a vacuum hose by detaching it if you can.
 Then submerge it in hot, soapy water for 10 or 15 minutes.
 Rinse well with hot water and hang to "drip dry".

 Inspect and clean attachments like the upholstery or dusting brush, crevice tool, turbo brush, and extension wand for clogs, tangled hairs, and dust.

 This is a good time to check the vacuum cord for cracks that may cause problems.